ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 An MSA is preferable since it allows a proliferation of contract-based BPI (commercial) workflows and worksteps between the parties reducing complexity and potential errors.

-**[CR1]< [D3]** 	There MUST be only one MSA between contract parties covering commercial transactions for a given set of products, services, or assets to disambiguate which terms cover which part of a commercial relationship between parties.
+**[CR1]< [D3]** 	There MUST be only one MSA between contract parties covering commercial transactions for a given set of products, services, or assets.

+This requirement is intended to disambiguate which terms cover which part of a commercial relationship between parties.

 Specific Terms and Conditions (“Specific T&Cs”) defines the terms and conditions governing a specific product, service, or asset or set thereof offered and delivered by Provider(s) to Requester(s).